Lucifergene/docker-test/README.md

 ### 2. Setting up the Server System

 This is the system where the Web Server will be running.
-We are going to use
+We are going to use Docker to run 2 `httpd` servers, one for deploying the `master` branch and the other for the `dev1` branch.
+We are going to use RHEL 8 as the Operating System to host the Docker containers.<br>

+As we are going to automate the process, we are going to configure Jenkins for creating the CI/CD pipeline.<br>

+**Jenkins** would do 2 important tasks for each of the branches:
+- Dowloading any code changes from GitHub to the server system.
+- Starting the Webserver from Docker containers, to view the final website.

+Jenkins would do another important task from the **Quality Assurance Team**.
+If the `dev1` branch is working fine, then Jenkins would merge it with the `master` branch, on being triggered to do so.